realthunder/FreeCAD_assembly3/Readme.md

   the left most sub assembly.
 * Orient the parts whatever you like.
 Select two face from any two assembly, and create a plane coincidence constraint.
-If you've enabled _auto recompute_, then the two assembly will now to snapped together
+If you've enabled _auto recompute_, then the two assembly will now be snapped together
 * Do the same for the rest of the parts.

 ![Screencast2](https://github.com/realthunder/files/blob/master/screencast/asm3/asm2.gif)